alison-park/Snake-Game-346/README.md

-# Northwestern Micro:bit v2 Base

-Starter code for Northwestern course CE346 based on Micro:bit v2.

-This repository has applications and board initialization that connects to the build system provided by [nrf52x-base](https://github.com/lab11/nrf52x-base).
+Snake Game
+This repo holds the final project for FQ '22 Comp Eng 346: Microprocessor System Design, taught by Branden Ghena.
+Team Snake Shimmy was comprised of Katrina Baniak, Ali Levin, and Alison Park.
+The team wanted to replicate the notorious game Snake, but by also implementing a tilt sensor so that the player would have to physically move a board to move the snake, allowing for a much more interactive game experience.
+The nRF52x Microbit and multiple I2C QWIIC hardware systems (Sparkfun Micro OLED, Sparkfun 6DOF tilt sensor, and an Adafruit gesture sensor) were used.
+The Northwestern Micro:bit v2 Base, provided by our Professor, was also used.
+The provided starter code had applications and board initializations that connects to the build system provided by nrf52x-base.

 ## Requirements